RingleaderKioko/WHSTechNotes/journal.md

 I used to think that computer science was building computers/animatronics, developing apps and websites, and 3d modeling.
 Since joning this class, I have learned I was technically correct.
 We have been learning code and how to modle online through unity.
 I'm not sure what we learned last year since I wasn't here, but I heard they used python, which is coding.
 I want to continue to learn code and modeling for video games so I can make them in the future.
 # September 8, 2025
 When I'm older I wantto work on and make video games for a living.
 Computer science has allowed us to make the computers and programing tools used to make said games.
 Without computer science, I wouldn't have the tools I need in order to both design and program the games i want to unless we had these abilities.
+# October 6,2025
+If I were in charge of a school, I would allow cellphones and chromebooks, as well as games with a timer like the 'screentime' feature on phones now.
+Students would only be allowed to play unblocked games for a certain amount of time every day and would need to use it wisely and appropriately.
+I would NOT allow ChatGPT or anyother AI Tool unless teacher specifically needed it and gave the reason why, then it would be allowed to the teacher but not students.
+Being allowed unblocked games for a limited time would improve students mood and give them and opportunity to relax and wind down from school work for a bit.
+This would ultimately and theoretically improve the school's moral and students would be happier.
+# November 17, 2025
+I am definetly looking forward to this Thanksgiving break and doing nothing.
+# December 1, 2025
+Drone show technicians have to prepare, test, launch, and maintain the drones for light shows.
+They typically make anywhere from $40,000 to $60,000 in the state of Texas.
+To be a drone show technician, you need a FAA Part 107 Remote Piolt Certification along with maintinence/software skills from college certificates.
+I would not be a drone show tech since I cannot see past a certain distance.
+# December 15, 2025
+My plans for this winter break are to do much of nothing or drag my parents to a couple arcades with the money I get for christmas from my family.
+I also plan to play games with my online friend and invite two of my closest friends over.